simretB05/W3C/README.md

-# Welcome to our Essential Oils website!
+# Welcome to My Essential Oils website!

 Our mission is to provide high-quality, pure, and natural essential oils to enhance your physical and emotional well-being.
 Our oils are sourced from sustainable and ethical sources and undergo rigorous testing to ensure their authenticity and purity.